misusonu18/Shopping-Cart-with-PHP/README.md

 # Shopping-Cart-with-PHP
-Project of simple shoping cart made with php and javascript.
+Project of simple shopping cart made with php and javascript.